 VOCs are seeing some increased interest as a marine fuel.
 VOCs are vented from oil carrier storage tanks during loading and storage and have harmful effects to human health.
 Some regions in the US regulate or prohibit the release of VOCs in ports near population centers.
 Liquefied VOCs (LVOC), sometimes referred to as a non-methane VOC (NMVOC), are the most viable VOC for fuel applications.
 If VOCs that would normally be vented to atmosphere are instead recovered and liquefied, they could offset fuel demand on oil carriers.
-An LVOC system would consist of two-stage condenser, pressurized storage, an evaporator, and fuel mixing unit.
+An LVOC system would consist of two-stage condenser, pressurized storage, an evaporator, and fuel mixing unit, but this may use more energy to produce than the amount extracted.
 Semi-VOCs (SVOC) are less suitable to be repurposed as a marine fuel.

 The Swiss engine manufacturer WinGD has tested capturing, processing, and mixing LVOC with LNG for combustion in a marine engine, optimizing the blend to minimize engine knock from the VOCs, which have a low methane number.
-The WinGD recovery and mixing system is represented in Figure 102.
+The WinGD recovery and mixing system is represented in Figure 101.